ocdtrekkie/todo/README.md

 todo is a self-hosted todo web app that lets you keep track of your todos in a easy and minimal way.

+## Demo

 ![screenshot](screenshot.png)

+There is also a public demo instance avilable at: https://todo.mills.io/

 ## Installation